scality/metalk8s/docs/index.rst

 .. _Scality: https://www.scality.com
 .. _Zenko: https://www.zenko.io

-It is based on the Kubespray_ project to reliably install a base Kubernetes cluster, including all dependencies (like etcd_), using the Ansible_ provisioning tool.
-This installation is further augmented with operational tools for monitoring and metering, including Prometheus_, Grafana_, ElasticSearch_ and Kibana_.
+It is based on the Kubespray_ project to reliably install a Kubernetes-based cluster, including all dependencies (like etcd_), using the Ansible_ provisioning tool.
+This installation is also augmented with operational tools for monitoring and metering, including Prometheus_, Grafana_, ElasticSearch_ and Kibana_.
 Furthermore, an "ingress controller" is deployed by default, based on Nginx_.
 All of these are managed as Helm_ packages.
 See